 Why do YOU do lessons in snow?

-Some years ago, when we had a lot of snow for the first time in 26 years, I cancelled a lot of lessons.
-After several weeks, the reduced cash flow started to bite, and I realised I was being far too cautious.
-It was one of those head-slapping moments, and I realised that I could actually use the snow as a teaching prop with many pupils.
-Not the beginners or nervous ones, but everyone else, certainly.
+Several years ago we had two winters where it snowed properly for the first time in around 26 years.
+I had not experienced it as an instructor before, and I cancelled a lot of lessons.
+After several weeks I realised I was being over-cautious.
+It was one of those head-slapping moments, and I recognised that I could actually use the snow as a teaching aid.
+Not with the beginners or nervous ones, but the more advanced ones definitely.

 Basically, if the snow is melting and main roads are clear, there’s no reason not to do lessons.
 We can dip into some quiet roads and look at how easy it is to skid.
 If the snow is still falling and main roads are affected by lying snow, then doing lessons carries a much greater risk.
 A bit of common sense tells you what you can and can’t get away with.